Chenx221/translator/doc/DeepSeek Helper.md

 - DEEPSEEK_PROMPT

-		I have already prepared a prompt in the .env.
+		I have already prepared a global prompt in the .env.
 		If you have no other requirements, you don't need to set it.

 - DEEPSEEK_SOURCE_LANGUAGE、DEEPSEEK_TARGET_LANGUAGE